ACEnglish/kanpig/README.md

 * Kanpig expects sequence resolved SVs.
 Variants with symbolic alts (e.g. `<DEL>`) and BNDs are not parsed.
 * Kanpig only looks at read pileups and does not consider split or soft-clipped alignment information.
 This means variants above ~10kbp should be skipped with the `--sizemax` parameter.
-* Please do not publish manuscripts benchmarking kanpig results until we've completed our manuscript.
-We're aiming to have a preprint available early Q3 2024.

 # 🔧 Core Parameter Details